-Today you can go to school, get a great education and come out with a good bill and end up working in a pizza place (there’s nothing wrong with working there when you are passionate about the job but not when you are forced by lack of options and opportunities).
+Today you can go to school, get a great education and come out with a good bill and end up working in a pizza place.
 The question then becomes how do we manage, with our education and our disappointments, living in our mother’s house and sleeping on the couch?

 We have to retool ourselves so that we can be functional in the 21st century.

 We have smart, bright, gifted and talented people who can’t find an opportunity.
 Everyone is crying about the lack of opportunity, and we’re looking to the state house to solve the problem and the reality is, that’s not going to happen.
 We need solutions.
 So rather than to go get a job, I thought it was important to talk about being a job – hiring yourself around the opportunities that exists to create your own reality, your own business, your own company – to be the CEO of you.

 A little Background History?

 According to Wikipedia, the Industrial Age is a period of history that encompasses the changes in economic and social organization that began around 1760 in Great Britain and later in other countries, characterized chiefly by the replacement of hand tools with power-driven machines such as the power loom and the steam engine, and by the concentration of industry in large establishments.